Matthew-Snowdon/Finance-Calculator/README.md

-# Finance-Calculator
-# Investment and Bond Calculator
+# Finance-Calculator: Investment and Bond Calculator

 ## Description
 This Python script offers a simple yet powerful tool for financial calculations related to investments and bonds.
 It allows users to calculate the interest on investments or the monthly payments on home loans.
 The user-friendly interface guides through the process of choosing either an investment or bond calculation, prompting necessary inputs and displaying the results.